alexandrastna/AI-for-ESG/README.md

 ### Limitations
 - **Corpus scope**: The dataset covers only the top 10 SMI companies (2021–2023).
 While this ensures representativeness across key Swiss industries, it excludes mid-sized firms and sectors like energy or transportation.
 Results may not generalize beyond large-cap, export-oriented firms.
 - **Textual reliance**: All scores are derived from corporate disclosures (reports, earnings calls, websites).
-These reflect **communication strategies**, not necessarily real-world ESG performance.
+These reflect communication strategies, not necessarily real-world ESG performance.
 - **Text extraction risk**: Despite improved cleaning, PDF parsing can still leak titles, boilerplate, tables of contents, or fragmented lines.
 Any residual noise propagates into models and scores.
 - **Annotation constraints**: The “gold standard” annotations rely on a single annotator, following GPT-prompt guidelines.
 ESG and sentiment categories are subjective; inter-annotator agreement was not measured.
 - **Small-n validation**: External checks rely on only 10 firms (one-year forward), so correlations/regressions are exploratory and sensitive to chance, sector mix, and document selection.
 - **Compute & cost**: GPU type/availability (e.g., T4 in Colab) and API token budgets constrained prompt length and batch design.
 Longer, more explicit prompts could improve consistency but increase cost.
 - **Design choices**: Thresholds, document filters, and SASB α-weights materially influence rankings and should be seen as modeling assumptions rather than objective truths.
-- **Model constraints**: ESGBERT, FinBERT, and GPT capture sentence-level signals but suffer from **context loss**, potential misclassifications, and training biases.
+- **Model constraints**: ESGBERT, FinBERT, and GPT capture sentence-level signals but suffer from context loss, potential misclassifications, and training biases.
 -  **LLM variability**: GPT-3.5 outputs are not fully deterministic, even with `temperature=0`.
 While rare, slight differences or off-format responses occurred, which introduces a reproducibility risk compared to static, fine-tuned classifiers.
 - **Benchmarking limits**: Comparisons with Refinitiv ESG, controversies, and carbon intensity show only partial alignment.
 This raises questions about what “ground truth” ESG should represent.
 - **Temporal scope (brief)**: The corpus (2021–2023) largely precedes stricter Swiss sustainability reporting laws; see reflections below for implications.